MaartjePfauder/AnalysingData/Assignment3/readme.md

 ## Research Questions

 ### Part 1
-Does a Large Language Model internally represent *Harry Potter and the Order of the Phoenix* closer to the book or the movie version, and does this differ across narrative information types such as plot, characters, and tone?
+Does a Large Language Model internally represent *Harry Potter and the Order of the Phoenix* closer to the book or the movie version, and does this differ across different information types such as plot, characters, and tone?

 ### Part 2
 Can a Large Language Model correctly classify song lyrics into genres using zero-shot and few-shot prompting, and how does performance vary between prompting strategies and genres?